Challenges and Solutions for Effective Medical Equipment Maintenance & Healthcare Performance Management

 • proper lighting

-Caregivers, technicians, and staff must conduct regular inspections of hospital beds to ensure that a healthcare facility follows all the regulations and safety protocols mandated by the FDA and other applicable regulatory organizations.
+Caregivers, technicians, and staff must regularly inspect hospital beds to ensure that their healthcare facility follows all the regulations and safety protocols mandated by the FDA and other applicable regulatory organizations.
 The Department of Health and Human Services strongly recommends that only trained and qualified technicians service and maintain hospital beds.
 Emeritus offers an always-on-site service model to conduct repairs and ensures that all essential equipment is in top working order.

 Stretcher Maintenance

-Stretchers are another medical device used regularly in a hospital or healthcare facility.
-Therefore, this medical device may not be inspected or maintained as often as required.
-It is primarily used in emergencies, on-site, and by EMS technicians in the field.
-Therefore, it’s crucial to ensure that all aspects of a stretcher are working correctly.
-It is important to provide quality care and patient support, including restraints, buckles, and hardware.
-Additionally, the brakes and the stretcher’s ability to move smoothly in every direction is crucial.
+Stretchers are frequently used medical devices in hospitals or healthcare facilities.
+However, they may not be inspected or maintained as often as necessary due to their emergency use, on-site deployment, and use by EMS technicians in the field.
+Therefore, it is critical to verify that all stretcher components function correctly to provide high-quality care and patient support.
+This includes ensuring the proper operation of restraints, buckles, and hardware, as well as the brakes and the stretcher’s ability to move smoothly in every direction.

 Nurse-call System Maintenance